 Diseases of Affluence

 Heart disease, cancer, stroke, and diabetes are exacerbated by the consumption of meat, dairy, and eggs.
 These “lifestyle diseases” are top killers throughout high-income countries and in higher-income enclaves within lower- and middle-income countries.
-In the United States, “disease of affluence” cause more than one million premature deaths annually.
+In the United States, “diseases of affluence” cause more than one million premature deaths annually.

-Diseases of Poverty
+Diseases of Deprivation

 Death and diseases related to undernutrition are exacerbated in low-income countries, where export-oriented animal agriculture often undermines local farming and food systems, harms the environment, intensifies climate destruction, and siphons crucial resources to wealthier consumers around the world.